A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Simulations

+We compared two variants of Poisson mash --- Poisson mash with and without the ``RUV'' enhancement --- and several alternative methods that have been published and have good software implementations.
+(Both variants of Poisson mash included the ``random effect'' enhancement.)

-The method most comparable to Poisson mash is mash \citep{urbut2019flexible}.
-Therefore, we have focused our simulations on the comparison between these two methods. mash takes as input a $J \times R$ matrix of condition-level expression estimates and another $J \times R$ matrix of standard errors of these estimates.
+The method most comparable to Poisson mash is mash \citep{urbut2019flexible}. mash takes as input a $J \times R$ matrix of condition-level expression estimates and another $J \times R$ matrix containing the standard errors of these estimates.
 We ran limma \citep{smyth2004linear} to generate these matrices.

-To assess the benefits of mash and Poisson mash over methods that cannot exploit shared expression differences across conditions, we also compared mash and Poisson mash against standard DE analysis methods.
-Specifically, we considered two of the leading DE analysis methods, limma \citep{smyth2004linear} and MAST \citep{finak2015mast} for this comparison, which are among the best-performing methods in the \citealt{soneson2018bias} benchmarking study.
-MAST and limma, as well as other standard DE analysis methods, effectively make the assumption that {\em expression differences are independent across conditions.}
+To assess the benefits of mash and Poisson mash over methods that cannot exploit sharing of expression differences across conditions, we also compared with standard DE analysis methods.
+Specifically, we included three DE analysis methods --- limma \citep{smyth2004linear}, edgeR \citep{robinson2010edger} and MAST \citep{finak2015mast} --- which were among the best-performing methods in the \cite{soneson2018bias} benchmarking study.
+These three methods (as well as other widely used DE analysis methods) effectively make the assumption that {\em expression differences are independent across conditions.}

-We also included the nonparametric Kruskal-Wallis test \citep{kruskal1952use} in our comparisons.
+We also included the nonparametric Kruskal-Wallis test in our comparisons \citep{kruskal1952use}.
 Although the rank-based Kruskal-Wallis test is not frequently used for DE analysis, it is often used in other settings to detect differences among multiple groups, and therefore it is natural to compare mash and Poisson mash with the Kruskal-Wallis test.
 A benefit of the Kruskal-Wallis test is that it is nonparametric and therefore should be less sensitive to modeling assumptions.
-On the other hand, a disadvantage of the Kruskal-Wallis test is that it does not provide condition-level results, therefore we only use it for Inference Aim 1.
+On the other hand, a disadvantage of the Kruskal-Wallis test is that it does not provide condition-level results, therefore we only used it for Inference Aim 1.

-An important yet underappreciated aspect of DE analysis of scRNA-seq data is that accounting for unwanted variation can substantially improve accuracy.
+An important yet under-appreciated aspect of DE analysis of scRNA-seq data is that accounting for unwanted variation can substantially improve accuracy.
 (Although this aspect seems to have been neglected from many benchmarking studies, several methods have been developed to fill this need; e.g., \citealt{ruvseq, svaseq, gerard2020empirical}.)
-Therefore, to assess the benefits of accounting for unwanted variation, we compared Poisson mash with and without the additional terms capturing unwanted variation (see Sec.~\ref{sec:ruv}).
+Therefore, to assess the benefits of accounting for unwanted variation, we compared Poisson mash with and without the additional terms capturing unwanted variation.